 Emily Dorn as Susanna, Le Nozze di Figaro, Semperoper Dresden

-In the 2016-17 season Emily returned to Canada to make her debut with Opéra de Montréal singing Donna Anna in Mozart's "Don Giovanni".
+In 2017-2018, Emily returned to many beloved roles such as Pamina (Die Zauberflöte), Musetta (La Boheme), Susanna (Le Nozze di Figaro) and Bubikopf (Kaiser von Atlantis) with the Semperoper Dresden.
+She also portrayed the role of Ascagne in the Premiere of Berlioz's "Les Troyans".
+While in the 2016-17 season Emily returned to Canada to make her debut with Opéra de Montréal singing Donna Anna in Mozart's "Don Giovanni".
 She also debuted in Switzerland, singing Mimi (La Boheme) with Opéra de Lausanne as well as returning as an Ensemble Member with the Semperoper Dresden.
 With the Semperoper, Emily made her role debut as Pamina in "Die Zauberflöte", and revisited roles including Susanna, Micaela, Baronin Freimann, Musetta and Adele.
 Emily also performed the role of Katja in Mieczysław Weinberg's opera "Die Passegierin" in a new production with the Semperoper Dresden, conducted by Christoph Gedschold and directed by Anselm Weber.

 The 2015-2016 season saw Emily sing the role of Baronin Freimann in the Semperoper Dresden's new production of Der Wildschütz.
 She also performed the role of Regina in their new production of Mathis der Maler, under the baton of Simone Young.
 She sang Strauss's Vier Letze Lieder with the Jerusalem Symphony Orchestra, as well as the Robert Frost Song Cycle for Soprano, written specifically for her voice by the composer and conductor Frederic Chaslin.
 She also portrayed the roles of Adele, Musetta and Susanna with the Semperoper.
 In 2014-15 Emily debuted the role of Susanna in the Semperoper Dresden's new production of Le Nozze di Figaro, conducted by Omer Meir Wellber and directed by Johannes Erath.
 This production was then featured at the Savonlinna Opera Festival in collaboration with the Semperoper Dresden to critical acclaim.
 She also sang Fiordiligi (Così fan tutte), Micaela, Musetta and Adele with the Semperoper, and made her role debut as Mimi with Opera Southwest.